jmmastey/rspec-activerecord-expectations/README.md

 end
 ```

-Then, include the functionality within your spec helper (or in a support file).
+Then, include the functionality within your `rails_helper.rb` (or in a support
+file).

 ```ruby
 RSpec.configure do |config|